RelativeRecluse/ASCII-Tetris/README.md

 ## Project Status

-The original goal was to recreate the NES/Game Boy Tetris.
+The original goal was to recreate the NES/Game Boy using only ASCII characters for graphucs.
 As the project grew in complexity, it shifted focus to a programming exercise.
 The core mechanics are solid and the game is functional.
 I may return later to pursue the original goal.